 Your mortgage loan deserves your careful attention

-Target carefully what you borrow, for how long, and at what rate.
-Look at taking our a 15-year mortgage loan versus 30-year mortgage loan.
+When borrowing, research rates for different time frames.
+Look at taking a 15-year mortgage loan versus a 30-year mortgage loan.
+The shorter borrowing time results in paying less overall interest.
 While your monthly payments will be higher for the 15-year loan, total borrowing costs will be lower.

-Taking on a mortgage loan is a big cost but home prices have generally kept pace with inflation until 2008-2009 when subprime mortgages played a huge factor in declining home values.
+Taking on a mortgage loan is a high cost, but home prices had generally kept pace with inflation until 2008-2009, when subprime mortgages played a massive factor in declining home values.

-What if you are receiving a sizable tax refund this year, earned a higher bonus, inherited money, or experienced a sudden windfall, what would you do with the proceeds?
+If you receive a sizable tax refund this year, earned a higher bonus, inherited money, or experienced a sudden windfall, what would you do with the proceeds?

 Thank you for reading!
-If you found this of value, consider reading other articles on our blog, and join us by subscribing the The Cents of Money.
+If you found this of value, consider reading other articles on our blog, and join us by subscribing to The Cents of Money.